Updated: Jan 23

 Heavy Sauce Pot

-In a sauce pot over medium heat, add butter.
+In a sauce pot over medium heat, add vegetable stock and potatoes.

 Deglaze the pot with vermouth, scrapping all the brown bites at the bottom of the pot.

 Add in cream and milk.

 Stir to combine well.

 *You may reserve some mushroom slices for garnishing later.
 You may also have to do it in batches.*

 Blitz until smooth.